\ \_________\ \____________\ \___

 This page contains tips, tricks and troubleshooting advice for various software

-for Bedrock Linux 1.0beta2 Nyla.
+and strata for Bedrock Linux 1.0beta2 Nyla.

-, one can shave some keystrokes by
+Rather than typing brc , one can shave some keystrokes by

-generating aliases for all of the stratum
+generating aliases for all of the stratumstrata, like so:

 Consider placing that loop, or something similar, in your shell's rc file.